gbmhunter/blog/content/pcb-design/pcb-data-formats/index.md

 ### Overview

 Gerbers are files which hold PCB design information.
-It is an old format, first developed in 1980, but as of 2014 is still the most commonly accepted format for providing PCB design information to PCB manufacturers for both PCB creation and assembly.
+It is an old format, first developed in 1980, but as of 2020 is still the most commonly accepted format for providing PCB design information to PCB manufacturers for both PCB creation and assembly.
 A CAD program used to design PCBs will normally output a set of Gerber files (e.g. one for each copper layer, silkscreen layer, soldermask layer, solder paste layer, mechanical layer and one for component placement of each side of the PCB).

 A Gerber file has no information about the number or names of electrical nets.
+It also does not include orientation information, which puts the onous on the PCB assembler to determine this, which can be especially difficult for polarity-sensitive packages and the variety of different styles for indicating polarity (silkscreen dots for pin 1, thicker silkscreen lines for cathodes, different copper pad shapes for pin 1, e.t.c)

 ### Versions